New Zealand Bus Travel

 - Whangarei

-Bus & Coach Services From Wellington
+Bus and Coach Services From Wellington

 Explore New Zealand's North Island with its unique 7 unique geographical regions and diverse natural beauty, from soaring mountain peaks, fiords, lakes, rivers, native rugged bush, the majestic volcanoes of the North Island's central plateau to the central North Island skifields of Whakapapa and Turoa by bus and coach from Wellington.

 Wellington City and HarbourWellington is the capital city and third most populous urban area of New Zealand.
-The urban area is situated on the south western tip of the country's North Island, and lies between Cook Strait and the Rimutaka Range.
+The urban area is situated on the south western tip of the country's North Island and lies between Cook Strait and the Rimutaka Range.

 Surrounded by steep hills giving views of a spectacular harbour, a rugged coastline combined with the often rough waters of the Cook Strait and variable winds interrupted by brilliant, beautiful calm days, the Wellington region forms the setting for New Zealand's cosmopolitan capital city, the geographical, cultural and political centre of New Zealand.

-Wellington is the geographical and political centre of New Zealand, this beautiful harbour capital combines city sophistication with the intimacy of a compact village.
 Jam-packed with national treasures, artistic flair, gastronomic delights, shopping sensations and scenic beauty.
 Due to the surrounding hills and the harbour, Wellington central business district is compact, where all major attractions, bars and restaurants are within walking distance with each other.

 The city boasts many fine museums, libraries, art galleries, and theatres, and parks in a greenbelt around the central city, as well as dining, shopping and entertainment and nightlife in the Courtenay Place area.
 New Zealand's only working cable car provides panoramic views.
 Discover the nation's identity in the Capital, where heritage treasures like Parliament Buildings, the National Archives and Te Papa offer you a unique insight into the stories of our country or experience heritage of a more natural kind throughout a region blessed with an astonishing variety of natural wonders.